Skip to content

 Payment is required at the time of registration.
 If you have any questions or concerns, please email us at ContinuingEd@pennstatehealth.psu.edu.

 Accommodations are the responsibility of the program participant.
-A list of lodging in the Hershey area is available online.
+A list of Hershey area lodging is available upon request or online at ce.med.psu.edu/lodging.

 Participants are saying